SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

+---
+layout: blog
+title: "Spotlight on SIG Network"
+slug: sig-network-spotlight
+date: ## Add merge date here
+slug: sig-network-spotlight-2023
+author: "Sujay Dey"
+---

+Networking is one of the core pillars of Kubernetes and SIG Network, or the Kubernetes Special Interest Group for Networking, is responsible for developing and maintaining the networking features of Kubernetes.
+It takes care of all aspects to ensure Kubernetes provides a reliable and scalable network infrastructure for containerized applications.

+In this SIG Network spotlight, [Sujay Dey](https://twitter.com/Sujaystwt) talked with [Shane Utt](https://twitter.com/ShaneUtt), Software Engineer at Kong, chair of SIG Network and maintainer of Gateway API, on different aspects of the SIG, what are the exciting things going on and how anyone can get involved and contribute.

-> Hello, first of all, thanks for the opportunity of learning more about SIG
-> Network.
-I would love to hear your story so could you please tell us a bit
-> about yourself, your role, and how you got involved in SIG Network?
+**Sujay**: Hello, first of all, thanks for the opportunity of learning more about SIG Network.
+I would love to hear your story so could you please tell us a bit about yourself, your role, and how you got involved in Kubernetes, especially in SIG Network?

-Hello!
+**Shane**: Hello!
 Thank you for reaching out.

 My Kubernetes journey started while I was working for a small data center: we were early adopters of Kubernetes and focused on using Kubernetes to provide